Create a Comfortable and Inviting Space for Your Family!

 Open wide the doors, and step onto the private upper-level deck of this 3-bedroom, 2.5 bath Country home to enjoy that fresh breeze and smell the flowers (House Plan #126-1286).

 7. Lots of space – With the ability to build out instead of up, Country homes provide plenty of square footage for families.
 From homes with about 1,000 feet of square footage to ones with up to 4,500 square feet or more, the Country plan offers the flexibility for families to grow into the space.

 Advantages of Two-Story Country Home Designs

-From the early homes during the 18th century to the 21st century model, the Country style home has remained one of the most enduring and endearing designs across all regions.
-Its features are not only attractive and appealing, they are also practical and functional.
+From the early homes during the 18th century to the 21st-century model, the Country style home has remained one of the most enduring and endearing designs across all regions.
+Its features are not only attractive and appealing, but they are also practical and functional.
 Country home plans also provide homeowners with the flexibility of choosing a one-story or a two-story style.
 Here’s why 2-story Country floor plans make sense.